-One of the major advantageous a bond has over a stock is how the investor gets paid.
+One of the major advantages a bond has over a stock is how the investor gets paid.
 Bonds pay interest on a regular basis, whether that’s quarterly, semi-annually, or annually.

 Another great benefit is that they generally carry more security from market volatility.
 The values of bonds do fluctuate, but not as much as stocks.
 Let’s use the example of Apple (AAPL) as an example.